xealits/TopTaus/Readme.txt

 CHANGELOG for major updates:
 2013-05-08: Added H+->tb yields to summary table, and fixed in a consistent way its xsec*BR
-	    H+->taunu and H+->tb are now stacked in plots
+	    H+->taunu and H+->tb are now stacked in plots Added H+->tb decay to datacards for mH+ = 250GeV/c^2 Committed revision 718 for chiggs datacards
 2013-05-07: Reworked table builder for not having to run twice (tables, datacards)
 	    Almost implemented decoupling of event analysis and application of a selection Switched to text names for nuisance parameters (since february combine likes no numbers - for event counting this is not a problem, but for consistency I switched)